-The Maldives Yacht Charter and Sailing Vacation Guide
+Maldives Yacht Charter Guide

 Maldives Yacht Charter and Sailing Vacation Overview, Destinations and Information

 If you were asked to define paradise, you would probably imagine something similar to the Maldives - deserted white sandy beaches, gorgeous turquoise waters, fabulous marine life bursting with color, and a warm, gentle climate.
-The island is a perfect location for your Maldives yacht charter in paradise as there is the option of an array of activites such as surfing, diving and whale watching to ensure your trip is unforgettable!
+The island is a perfect location for your Maldives yacht charter in paradise as there is the option of an array of activities such as surfing, diving and whale watching to ensure your trip is unforgettable!

-This reef is composed of coral debris and living coral.
+Reefs is composed of coral debris and living coral.
 This acts as a natural barrier against the sea, forming lagoons of peaceful water that give the Maldives their famous calm and ability to build literally right on the water.

 The barrier reefs of the Islands protect them from the storms and high waves of the Indian Ocean.
 The Indian Ocean has a great affect on the climate of the country by acting as a heat buffer, absorbing, storing and slowly releasing the tropical heat.
 The heat is further mitigated by cool sea breezes.

-The major airlines that fly to Maldives include Air Seychelles, Aeroflot, Air Europe, Emirates, Malaysia Airlines, Qatar Airlines, Indian Airlines, Kuwait Airways, Condor and others.
+The major airlines that fly to the Maldives include Air Seychelles, Aeroflot, Air Europe, Emirates, Malaysia Airlines, Qatar Airlines, Indian Airlines, Kuwait Airways, Condor and others.
 In addition, many of the major Charter Airlines, such as Thomas Cook and Monarch, fly to the Maldives.

 No prior visa is required to enter the Republic of Maldives.
 Entry permit will be granted to visitors on arrival at designated ports of entry, based on the immigration requirements.